You don’t have to go abroad to get great scenic diving, it’s all there in Cornwall. The food’s not bad either, according to Andy!

 Friday morning, 1st day of diving

-After having a relaxed breakfast and briefing on how to find the dive site (avoiding the sweet old lady who lives along the road who is seriously annoyed at all the traffic and isn’t afraid of letting visitors know it in none too polite a manner.
-None of us have met her but I’m sure she’d fit in well with the curry club!) we were asked to go a longer way round.
+After having a relaxed breakfast and briefing we headed off to the dive site.
 Bill and I set off through the narrow streets of St Keverne and very nearly had a head on collision with Dan who had just arrived that morning.
 He followed us, arriving in time for the first dive of the trip – the Vase on the Manacles.
-Unfortunately, Clive & Christine had to pull out and head home early due to a flood in their house.

-I was looking forward to the dive but, being the UK, the vis wasn’t great.
-Afterwards, Karl was just happy to be back on the surface and still with us after a kit malfunction at depth.
+I was looking forward to the dive but unfortunately the vis wasn’t great.
 We went back to shore for air fills and a leisurely lunch, provided by Tracy, who’s in charge of the galley and makes excellent cakes.
 She was happy to see us until she got to know our fondness for the gateau which put her under constant baking strain.
 Come Monday afternoon I’m sure she was glad to see the back of us!

 Dive 2: Volnay